NhuHuynh-Git/Predictive-Target-Marketing/README.md

 ---

-## 5. Additional Research on Data Issues
+## 5. Additional Research on Model Issues
 ### Summary:
 - **Objective**: Identify and mitigate potential data issues that could impact the accuracy of predictive models.
 - **Key Findings**: